threedworld-mit/tdw/Documentation/api/command_api.md

 ## **`set_render_order`**

 Set the order in which this camera will render relative to other cameras in the scene.
 This can prevent flickering on the screen when there are multiple cameras.
+This doesn't affect image capture; it only affects what the simulation application screen is displaying at runtime.

 ```python